CORRECTED-Johnson Controls explores auto electronics unit sale

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-(Corrects throughout to show JCI intends to sell its automotive electronics business, not its automotive interiors business)
+(Corrects paragraphs one through five to show that JCI is selling its electronics unit, not interiors)

 By Soyoung Kim and Bernie Woodall

-NEW YORK, March 6 Johnson Controls Inc is exploring a potential sale of its automotive electronics unit, but has no intention of selling its automotive interiors business, the company said on Wednesday.
+NEW YORK, March 6 Johnson Controls Inc is exploring a potential sale of its automotive electronics business, but has no "current intention" to sell its automotive interiors unit, the company said on Wednesday.

 Three people familiar with the matter told Reuters earlier on Wednesday that the diversified conglomerate was looking to sell its automotive interiors division.